 A member of the Board of Directors shall represent WWA at the Wisconsin WIC Advisory

-Committee and the Wisconsin Association of Local Health Departments and Boards (WALHDAB) meetings
+Committee Local Agency Communications Committee (LACC) and the Wisconsin Association of Local Health Departments and Boards (WALHDAB) meetings.

 Article VII – Annual Meeting of Members

 Section 1: The general meeting of members shall be held annually with prior notification to all members.
 (The annual meeting can be held in conjunction with the WIC and/or WWA professional development events.)